tibbsm/scripts/README.md

 It will prompt you before moving files to the trash instead of deleting them straight away on macOS.

+- `-i` flag prompts you to confirm before you do something.
+- `-v` verbose

 ```sh
 alias rm='trash -i'
 alias mv='mv -i -v'